dr3ams/Life-in-the-village-3/README.md

 Modpack is continuation of my previous pack Life in the village 2 but for newer versions of Minecraft.
-(Minecraft 1.18+)
+(1.18+)

 # **Features:**